declare-lab/sentence-ordering/README.md

 Download the stories of images in sequence SIND dataset (SIS) from the [Visual Storytelling](http://visionandlanguage.net/VIST/dataset.html) website.

-Keep the files in appropriate folders in `data/`
+Keep the files in appropriate directories in `data/`

 The ROC dataset with train, validation, and test splits are provided in this repository.

 ## Prepare Datasets

+Download the COMET model by following instaructions specified in `comet/` directory.
+Then, run the following:

 ```
 python prepare_data.py
-python prepare_csk.py
+CUDA_VISIBLE_DEVICES=0 python prepare_csk.py
 ```

 ## Experiments: